Ingan121/Redmond-Firefox/README.md

 2. Put the contents of Firefox-ExecutableDir into the Firefox directory (usually in C:\Program Files\Mozilla Firefox)
 3. Delete the startupCache folder in %localappdata%\Mozilla\Firefox\Profiles\\(your profile folder).
 * If you use bookmarks bar, move the bookmarks toolbar items to the toolbar below address bar then disable the original bookmarks bar.
-* Current version only supports the compact mode, so if you don't use it, you should change the height values in toolbars.css.

 Note:
 [ If you have not enabled custom user style sheets (userchrome): ]